City Baking Guide

 What is the fastest way to tune recipes for South Lake Tahoe altitude?

-Start with the city preset, run one controlled batch, and change one major variable per round.
+Start with the city preset, run one controlled batch, and change one major variable per round while logging texture, doneness, and spread.